ywang412/Android_TournamentManager/GroupProject/Docs/DesignDocument.md

 ## 1 Design Considerations

-*The subsections below describe the issues that need to be addressed or resolved prior to or while completing the design, as well as issues that may influence the design process.*

 ### 1.1 Assumptions

 * The application will only run on an Android device with touch screen or equivalent control